 Will was crumpled in the bed of the truck with his hands over his face.
-Cody climbed in and crouched next to him, putting his hand on his brother’s back.
-Will looked up.
-His face was covered with blood.
-It was gushing out of his nose and into his hands.
+Cody clambered in and crouched next to him, putting his hand on his brother’s back, his whole body shaking.
+Will peered up at him, moaning.
+Blood covered his face, gushing out of his nose and into his hands.

 “Jesus Christ,” Cody breathed.
-“Fucking A.”
+“Fuckin’ A.”

 Cody stood over his brother.
 The ice cubes burned his hands, dripping everywhere.
 Will had squeezed his eyes shut and was making a horrible, high-pitched whining noise way up in his nose, like the cat when he got pissed off.

-He sat down next to his brother, his hands still shaking.
-His head hurt from where it had hit the dashboard.
-His fingernail was throbbing.
-He felt like all the air had been pounded out of his chest, and on top of that his chest had been stomped on.
-He felt a knot rising up inside him again, but he forced it back down.
-He listened to the rain falling outside, and the awful noise straining out of his brother’s nose.
+Cody sat next to his brother on the couch, his hands still shaking.
+His neck hurt, his fingernail throbbing.
+It felt like all the air had been pushed out of his chest, and on top of that his chest had been stomped on.
+Why couldn’t he fix anything?

 “Stop it,” Cody said.